My artist statement

 And on top of that, I think a work is only of good quality if it gets better the more you look at it.

 I was educated at the art academy ArtEZ in Arnhem.
 My work can mostly be found in Amsterdam.
 On the streets (I do a lot of street art) and in many exhibitions.
 I have participated in many national and international exhibitions, projects and art fairs.
-My work is included in private and institutional collections like The Amsterdam court of justice, Tjongerschans collection in Heerenveen, Art Room in Den Helder, The town of Boxtel, Friends of Singer Museum, in Laren.
+My work is included in private and institutional collections like the MAL Collection Ger van Dam in Loppersum, the Private collection of Hans Melchers (owner Scheringa collection), The Amsterdam court of justice collection, Tjongerschans collection in Heerenveen.

 The Amsterdam Museum even has five pieces by me: they acquired two from my project ‘Art at the Scrapyard’, and they have two pieces of street art in their collection which they ‘stole’.
 They also bought the fine I received for illegally posting my work through Amsterdam